 Assign a student or a group of students a problem.
 Perhaps they have to build a tower or hat out of unrelated out of unrelated, very different ingredients.
 The goal of the project is to get students learning how to problem solve.
 There will be a lot of trial and error and discovery, as students are forced to try different things to accomplish the goal.

 Critical thinking is an essential skill for your students to have a successful adult life.
 For more of our classroom ideas and to download some free lesson plans, subscribe to our newsletter.
-Or you can sign up for a free sample of Studies Weekly here.
+Or you can sign up for a free trial of Studies Weekly.